prashantjagtap2909/OS/Topics/Operating System/08 - Process scheduling.md

 ### Process scheduling queues

-he OS maintains all Process Control Blocks (PCBs) in Process Scheduling Queues.
+- The OS maintains all Process Control Blocks (PCBs) in Process Scheduling Queues.
 The OS maintains a separate queue for each of the process states and PCBs of all processes in the same execution state are placed in the same queue.
 When the state of a process is changed, its PCB is unlinked from its current queue and moved to its new state queue.

-Job queue
+🛑 Job queue
   − This queue keeps all the processes in the system.

-Ready queue
+🛑 Ready queue
   − This queue keeps a set of all processes residing in main memory, ready and waiting to execute.
 A new process is always put in this queue.

-Device queues
+🛑 Device queues
   − The processes which are blocked due to unavailability of an I/O device constitute this queue.